-The Stockton Arts Commission serves as the arts advocacy commission for the City – a catalyst to support and strengthen the community by increasing awareness, opportunities, and involvement in arts and culture.
+The Stockton Arts Commission serves as the arts advocacy commission for the City – a catalyst to support and strengthen community awareness, opportunities, and involvement in arts and culture.

-Business is conducted by the arts director and a 16-member volunteer commission appointed by the Mayor and City Council.
+Business is conducted by the arts director and a 15-member volunteer commission appointed by the Mayor and City Council.

 To find out more about the Stockton Arts Commission's function, legal authority, member qualifications, visit the City Clerk's Arts Commission page.

-This City of Stockton web page last reviewed on --- 11/25/2014
+This City of Stockton web page last reviewed on --- 4/13/2016